Robin Ticciati conducts Mahler’s Fourth

 Robin Ticciati (photo: Giorgia Bertazzi)

-The Berliner Morgenpost wrote about a concert with Robin Ticciati that Mahler’s Fourth Symphony is rarely heard so “naturally flowing, without mannerisms, with beguilingly beautiful pianissimi”.
-This unusually sunny work for Mahler is also on the programme when the chief conductor of the Deutsches Symphonie-Orchester Berlin makes his debut with the Berliner Philharmoniker.
-It is preceded by two Czech works: Antonín Dvořák’s haunting The Noon Witch and Ondřej Adámek’s Sinuous Voices, which imaginatively recreates a tangle of human voices with an instrumental ensemble.
+On Robin Ticciati ‘s performance of Mahler’s Fourth Symphony, the Berliner Morgenpost noted that the piece is seldom heard so “…naturally flowing, without mannerisms, with beguilingly beautiful pianissimi”.
+This unusually sunny Mahler symphony is also on the programme when the chief conductor of the Deutsches Symphonie-Orchester Berlin makes his debut with the Berliner Philharmoniker.
+It is preceded by two Czech works: Antonín Dvořák’s haunting The Noon Witch and Ondřej Adámek’s Sinuous Voices, in which a tangle of human voices is imaginatively recreated by an instrumental ensemble.

 Berliner Philharmoniker